-About the Blog:
+About the Site:

 WLP was launched in New York on June 17, 2015.

-About the Blogger:
+About the Host:

-Ever since then, the idea of seeing the world and hearing its music have become inseparable for me.
-Whenever I visit a country, especially for the first time, I wait for my Francis Cabrel moment, when a song from a taxi radio, a street busker or background music in a store, tells me that I am now in sync with not only the time zone but also the music realm.
+Ever since then, seeing the world and hearing its music have become inseparable concepts for me.
+Whenever I visit a country, especially for the first time, I wait for my Francis Cabrel moment, when a song from a taxi radio, a street busker or background music in a store, tells me that I am now in sync with not only the time zone but also the music current.
 I am also more systematic now in my search for a country’s music.
 Immersing myself in a musical culture before a trip and listening to the music after I get home can make a one-week journey last much longer.
 Sometimes the trip is permanent: I met my wife at a performance of fado music in Rio de Janeiro.

 This is the background and organizing principle of World Listening Post.
 There’s a world of music out there that I no longer cut myself off from.
 Much of it is beyond my linguistic skills.
 This doesn’t matter to me and, I suspect, it won’t matter to many others if they open themselves to the experience.